c07gd/Stock-Cutting/README.md

 The program expects the following files as inputs.

 * Config File - Contains configurable parameters.
 See instance1.cfg for an example.
 * Shape File - List of shapes to be processed.
 A series of tokens tracing the area of the shape.
 Each token is in the form of \<direction\>\<distance\>.
+Each problem instance is automatically configured to pull its corresponding shape file.

 ### Output